The Distance Education TeamUnity College Distance Education

 Dr. Amy Arnett

-Dr. Amy Arnett is the Chief Distance Education Officer and Professor of Ecology at Unity College.
+Dr. Amy Arnett is the Vice President for Distance Education and Professor of Ecology at Unity College.
 Dr. Arnett has been a professor at Unity College since 1999.
 She received a BS in Biology from the University of Michigan and a Ph.D. in Biology from the University of Vermont.
 She conducted Postdoctoral Research at the University of Nebraska on the impact of invasive species on native communities.

 Dr. Arnett studies insect ecology and has published widely in ecology and entomology journals.
 She was a 2009 Fulbright Scholar and studied with colleagues in Slovenia.
 Recently she was the recipient, along with colleagues, of a large National Science Foundation grant to study the impact of invasive pests in hemlock forests.
 Dr. Arnett brings a depth of ecological knowledge to the MS program along with years of teaching experience connecting with students and helping them work toward their career goals.